krishna-nishant/url-shortner-go/README.md

 - Create shortened URLs from long URLs
 - Track click statistics for each shortened URL
-- Modern, responsive UI
+- Modern, responsive UI with smooth animations
 - Copy shortened URLs to clipboard with one click
 - View list of all shortened URLs with statistics
 - Persistent storage using JSON files

 ## Technology Stack

 - **Backend**: Go with Gin web framework
 - **Storage**: In-memory with JSON file persistence
-- **Frontend**: HTML, CSS, JavaScript with Bootstrap 5
+- **Frontend**: HTML, CSS, JavaScript with Tailwind CSS

 ## Project Structure